 Winter barley is harvested in July and Spring barley is harvested in August.

-Grain is stored in large ventilated sheds.
+The grain is stored in large ventilated sheds.
 Grain that is kept in storage is treated with propionic acid which prevents the grain being attacked by pests, fungi and bacteria.
 Low temperatures and low moisture content are important for grain storage to prevent germination and spoilage.

 Barley straw can be used for animal feed and bedding or ploughed into the soil for winter crops.
 Straw can be made into round or square bales and used on the farm or sold.
 Barley straw can also be burned in a biomass boiler to provide energy.